Creating Assemblies

 For each line in the recipe, click + Add Component:

 - Pick a product from the library.
-Use the search — you can search by name, category, or supplier.
+Use the search — by name, category, or supplier.

 - Quantity expression — how much of this product is needed per output unit.
 Examples for a slab assembly (output UOM = m²):

 - Click Add.
-The component appears in the list with its computed contribution to the rate.
+The component appears in the list, grouped by kind (Materials / Labour / Equipment / etc.), with its computed contribution to the rate.

 Real example